Every professional displayed on Counselling Directory has been independently

 Areas of counselling I deal with

-My fees start at £85 depending upon the contract agreed.
+My fee is £150 per session depending upon the contract agreed.

-I am in London every Wednesday and Thursday and in Oxford Monday and Tuesday
+I am in London every Tuesday (pm) Wednesday and Thursday.
+I work in Oxfordshire on Mondays